realworldocaml/book/book/testing.md

 - **Fast**, so they don't slow down your development process.
 - **Readable**, so that someone can go back later and understand what the test is for.
 - **Deterministic**.
-Test failures that might just be noise are hard to take seriously.
+It's hard to take test failures seriously if there's a decent chance that the failure might be random.
 You want your test failures to be believable indications of a problem, which requires determinism.
 - **Fail understandably**.
 Tests whose failures are localized and easy to comprehend make it easier to find and fix the problem flagged by the failing test.

-No testing framework can ensure that your tests satisfy all of these properties.
-But the test framework you choose can help or hinder on all of these fronts.
+No testing framework can ensure that your tests satisfy these properties.
+But the testing tools you choose can help or hinder on all of these fronts.

 As we go through the rest of this chapter, we'll try to show how the various testing tools available for OCaml can help you on each of